SwiftERM Hyper-personalisation for ecommerce email marketing

 Common marketing automation features

-While CRM and MA software is inherently different, they do share some features.
+While CRM and MA software are inherently different, they do share some features.
 MA software is essentially more specialised but can appear as a subset of CRM platforms in certain cases.

 Regardless, common features do exist for marketing automation tools and can be classified in the following ways.